 As everyone smiled watching Kirsty and Sir Albert take their seats, a very determined woman rushed into the dining area, waving off the hostesses.

 It was unbelievable to witness.
 She quick like a flash of lightning, but from where I sat, this old woman *knew* she was needed — searching for the familiar face of her great granddaughter.

-It only took her a heartbeat and she was standing at the table, all smiles with arms out-stretched, looking at her Gena!
+It only took her a heartbeat and she was standing at the table.
+All smiles, having dropped her bags to the floor and with arms out-stretched, greeted her Gena!

 A quick pan of the restaurant revealed there was not a dry eye in the place!
 And another glance at my blurry pocket-watch revealed it was only 12:05 and we were still waiting on four more guests.